How to create links in HTML

 The hover state occurs as mouse is brought over a link.
 You may specify different properties like text, background and many others at hover state purely by using CSS.

-You see, the background-color and text color are changed as you bring mouse over any menu item.
+You see, the background-color and text color are changed as you bring the mouse over any menu item.
 The following code is added in the <style> section:

 .men_ex ul li a:hover, .men_ex ul li .current {